sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 ## Investment

-**Early Bird Pricing** (includes $250 off standard prices, while spaces last)

-- Single Cabina (1 room left): $2350 per person (or 2 payments of $1025 after deposit) - room has one queen bed
-- Double Cabina (1 spot left): $1950 per person (or 2 payments of $825 after deposit) - bring friends or meet a new life long friend.
-Room has one queen bed and one twin bed.
-- Triple Cabina (2 rooms left): $1800 per person (or 2 payments of $750 after deposit) - room has three twin beds.

-Pay $300 non refundable/non transferable deposit to secure a VIP spot and early bird pricing!

-**Regular rates**

 - Single Cabina (1 room left): $2600 (or 2 payments of $1150 after deposit) - room has one queen bed
 - Double Cabina: $2200 (or 2 payments of $950 after deposit) - bring friends or meet a new life long friend.
 Room has one queen bed and one twin bed.
 - Triple Cabina (2 rooms left): $2050 (or 2 payments of $875 after deposit) - room has three twin beds.